imfatant/test/README.md

     Whichever way you go, you can verify you have internet by typing: `ping -c 3 www.google.com`

-5) Update and install all required software:
+5) Update and install all required supporting software:

         sudo apt-get -y update
         sudo apt-get -y dist-upgrade